jualoppaz/psi7/README.md

 _____________________________________________________________________________________________

-@ Juan Manuel López Pazos, 2014
+Juan Manuel López Pazos, 2014

 ##English

-You can try the app in: <a href="http://psi7.herokuapp.com" target="_blank">http://psi7.herokuapp.com</a>
+You can try the app in: http://psi7.herokuapp.com

 ###Justification
 This project was born as a deliverable for the "Seguridad en Sistemas Informáticos y en Internet" subject in "Grado en Ingeniería Informática - Ingeniería del Software" offered by Universidad de Sevilla.